SamperQuinto/SamperQuinto/README.md

 <h3 align="left">About me:</h3>

- Physics graduated from Universidad de Murcia, mastered in Quantum Computing from Universidad Internacional de La Rioja.
+&#127891; Physics graduated from Universidad de Murcia, mastered in Quantum Computing from Universidad Internacional de La Rioja.
 Currently developing my practices in Quanvia.

  I am interested in the development of quantum algorithms but I am currently focus on quantum annealing and implementation of quantum machine learning in sentiment analysis.

- Trying to learn everyday &#127800; .
+ Trying to learn everyday &#127800;.

- The cake is a lie.
+ The cake is a lie &#127856;.

 <h3 align="left">Social media:</h3>
 <p align="left">